 fcct utility is available for Linux, macOS, and Windows.
-Follow these installation steps for your platform.
-Windows users may install Gpg4win to verify the file signature.
-This example uses Linux x86_64 architecture.
+Windows users may need to install Gpg4win to verify the file signature.

 $ wget https://getfedora.org/static/fedora.gpg